CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Method

-\begin{mdframed}[ outerlinewidth=1pt, roundcorner=5pt, innertopmargin=10pt, innerbottommargin=10pt, innerrightmargin=10pt, innerleftmargin=10pt, backgroundcolor=gray!10, linecolor=black, align=center, userdefinedwidth=0.45\textwidth ] \texttt{Given the short text $R$. classify it into one of the categories.
+\textbf{Step 4.
+Short Text Classification} After integrating common-sense knowledge and refining the short text $x_i$ as $R$, we prompted the LLM with instruction $I^1_4$ to generate the final predicted label. \begin{mdframed}[ outerlinewidth=0.5pt, roundcorner=5pt, innertopmargin=5pt, innerbottommargin=5pt, innerrightmargin=5pt, innerleftmargin=5pt, backgroundcolor=gray!7, linecolor=black, align=center, userdefinedwidth=0.5\textwidth ] \textsf{Given the short text $R$. classify it into one of the categories.
 The categories are `health’, `sport’, `entertainment’, `business’, `sci\_tech’, `U.S.’ and `world’.} \end{mdframed}

-After integrating common-sense knowledge and refining the short text $X_i$ as $R$, we prompted the LLM with instruction $I^1_4$ to generate the final predicted label.